netsi1964/prompt-engineering-assistant/docs/prd.md

 ## 4. Core Functionality / Requirements

-The application will feature tab-based navigation with (at minimum) the following sections: "Build Prompt" (step-by-step), "Talk with Guidelines", "Improve Prompt".
+The application will feature tab-based navigation with the following sections: "Build Prompt" (step-by-step), "Talk with Guidelines", "Improve Prompt", "Example Prompts", "Saved Prompts", and "About".

 ### 4.1 Build Prompt (Step-by-Step User Flow)